-You've been there and now you know.
+You've been there, and now you know.
 The hurting people in Honduras rely on you for relief - and you can be there for them every day.
 Become a valuable part of our monthly donor program today.
-A recurring donation of $10 a month will help a child continue to receive life saving asthma medication.
+A recurring donation of $10 a month will help a child receive life-saving asthma medication.

 The need does not stop because you are not there.
 Commit to making an ongoing difference.